 The theme for 2015 was “Enhancing partnership towards patient-centred health systems: good health adds life to years!”

 Posters and banners are also prepared to make people aware.
-Several activities like debates on health related subjects, discussion about thalassaemia disease about the patient’s quality of life etc. are also organised.
-TIF also spread information about hemoglobinopathies, haemoglobin disorders and iron deficiency among the people especially young ones.
-Even educational materials about the thalassaemia disease are also distributed among people and youth.
-TIF also organise Red Day Activities at many places where students wear red T-shirts which indicate the characters of red-blood cells showing the requirement of thalassaemic patients.
+Several activities like debates on health-related subjects, discussion about thalassaemia disease about the patient’s quality of life etc. are also organised.
+TIF also spread information about hemoglobinopathies, haemoglobin disorders and iron deficiency among people, especially young ones.
+Even educational materials about thalassaemia disease are also distributed among people and youth.

 World Thalassaemia Day: Objective

 - To raise awareness about the disease, its symptoms and ways to live with it.

 - If a person is suffering from thalassaemia, raise awareness that before marriage it is important to consult a doctor.

 - To raise awareness about the importance of vaccination for children's health, society and the whole world.